wilberquito/Thesis/Resume.md

 - The containers uses volumes for update models from outsides and avoid you the create again a new container to do that it also let you modify the conf files from outside
+- Style app
+- Select multiple models from the app, handle the state of the interactuables buttons and scrolls
+- Sort images by importance or name depending on the state